 A Guide to Conveyancing in Scotland

-When it comes to buying and selling a property in Scotland, there are some elements that will differ from the process across the rest of the UK.
+When it comes to buying and selling a property in Scotland, some elements will differ from the process across the rest of the UK.
 One of those elements is the conveyancing process.

-Conveyancing is the legal aspect of a property transaction to officially change ownership from one person to another and is carried out by a conveyancing solicitor or chartered conveyancer.
+Conveyancing is the legal aspect of a property transaction to officially change ownership from one person to another.
+This is carried out by a conveyancing solicitor or licensed conveyancer.

-Compare My Move work with experts in both property and law to bring you the most up to date and accurate information on conveyancing and the property market.
-From Land Building and Transaction Tax to missives and home reports, we look at the conveyancing process in Scotland and help you navigate the house buying process.
+Compare My Move works with experts in both property and law to bring you the most up-to-date and accurate information on conveyancing and the property market.
+From Land Building and Transaction Tax to missives and home reports, we look at the conveyancing process and help you navigate the house-buying process in Scotland.

 How is Conveyancing Different in Scotland?